-Accident data from PeMS were further analyzed by looking at the weekly accident count for the WZ and comparing it to a longer length of I-5 in which the WZ is located.
-A corridor was defined from Abs PM 26 at the intersection with SR-52 to Abs PM 54 near the northern border of San Diego County to Oceanside (a total of 29 miles).
-This corridor was selected as it was similar to the freeway in the WZ and within city jurisdictions.
+Accident data from PeMS were further analyzed by looking at the weekly accident count for the work zone and comparing it to a longer length of I-5 in which the work zone was located.
+A corridor was defined from Abs PM 26 at the intersection with SR-52 to Abs PM 54 near the northern border of San Diego County at Oceanside (a total of 29 miles).
+This corridor was selected as it was similar to the freeway in the work zone and within city jurisdictions.
 It avoided the busier downtown area of San Diego and the less busy area near Camp Pendleton.
-A shorter WZ length of 5 miles between Abs PM 47 to Abs PM 51 was used to exclude the transition into and out of the WZ.
-The accident counts and trends were compared to the corridor from Abs PM 26 to Abs PM 54 excluding the WZ (24 miles).
+A shorter work zone length of 5 miles between Abs PM 47 to Abs PM 51 was used to exclude the transition into and out of the work zone.
+The accident counts and trends were compared to the corridor from Abs PM 26 to Abs PM 54 excluding the work zone (24 miles).
 Weeks started on Sunday, and the periods were divided as follows:

-- Before striping and WZ installation Week 1 to 50 (11/29/2020 to 11/13/2021), - WZ installed with white striping Week 51 to 71 (11/14/2021 to 4/9/2022), - WZ installed with orange striping Week 72 to 122 (4/10/2022 to 4/1/2023).
+- Before striping and work zone installation Weeks 1 to 50 (November 29, 2020 to November 13, 2021). - Work zone installed with white striping Weeks 51 to 71 (November 14, 2021 to April 9, 2022). - Work zone installed with orange striping Weeks 72 to 122 (April 10, 2022 to April 1, 2023).

-Counts for the WZ area and for the corridor excluding the WZ were plotted with linear trendlines for absolute accident numbers in the NB direction in Figure 5.5 and in the SB direction in Figure 5.6.
-The trendlines show a generally slowly increasing trend for accidents over the whole 122 weeks observed, which can be explained by increasing traffic rates after the COVID-19 pandemic shutdowns.
+Accident counts for the work zone area and for the corridor excluding the work zone were plotted with linear trendlines for absolute accident numbers in the NB direction in Figure 5.5 and in the SB direction in Figure 5.6.
+The trendlines show a generally slowly increasing trend for accidents over the whole 122 weeks observed, which can be explained by the increase in traffic rates after the COVID-19 pandemic shutdowns ended.
 However, the data scatter was very large, and trendlines for the shorter time periods were not statistically significant.
-It does appear that there was generally an upward trend for all accidents which was expected as the traffic returned to normal after the reduction caused by the pandemic shutdowns.
-The SB WZ accident rate (Figure 5.6) does seem to be flat, whereas the NB WZ stretch tends to track the overall increase (Figure 5.5).
+It does appear that there was generally an upward trend for all accidents, which was expected as the traffic returned to normal after the pandemic shutdowns ended.
+The SB work zone accident rate (Figure 5.6) does seem to be flat, whereas the NB work zone stretch tends to track the overall increase (Figure 5.5).

-Figure 5.5: Northbound accident counts with linear continuous trendlines in WZ and corridor excluding WZ, PeMS data
+Figure 5.5: NB accident counts with linear continuous trendlines in the work zone (WZ) and corridor excluding WZ, PeMS data, weeks of November 29, 2020 till April 1, 2023

-Figure 5.6: Southbound accident counts with linear continuous trendlines in WZ and corridor excluding WZ, PeMS data
+Figure 5.6: SB accident counts with linear continuous trendlines in WZ and corridor excluding WZ, PeMS data, weeks of November 29, 2020 till April 1, 2023

-Figure 5.7 shows the same traffic incidents for I-5 NB as Figure 5.5, but normalized by VMT and split into the time periods before WZ installation, WZ with temporary white striping, and WZ with orange temporary striping.
-Accident rates per VMT before WZ installation was similar for the WZ and corridor without WZ.
-There was a slightly decreasing trend for accidents per VMT during the WZ with only white temporary striping, but increase for WZ with orange temporary striping.
+Figure 5.7 shows the same traffic incidents for I-5 NB as Figure 5.5, but the data are normalized by VMT and split into the time periods before work zone installation, work zone with temporary white striping, and work zone with orange temporary striping.
+Accident rates per VMT before work zone installation were similar for the work zone and corridor without a work zone.
+There was a slightly decreasing trend in accidents per VMT in the work zone with only white temporary striping period, which increase in the work zone with orange temporary striping period.
 The individual linear trendlines are described in Table 5.5.
 The coefficient of determination R2 was generally very low, which indicates a poor fit.
-This was due to the large scatter of values because there were relatively few accidents per week over the observed corridor (6 to 48 accidents per week in the NB direction).
+This was due to the large scatter of values, because there were relatively few accidents per week over the observed corridor (6 to 48 accidents per week in the NB direction).
 Comparisons between white and orange striping are not reliable because the R2 values are very low.